ppatierno/strimzi-aks/02-deploy-strimzi.md

 strimzi-cluster-operator-v0.14.0-698459d6c5-sm4vr   1/1     Running   0          109s
 ```

 The operator brings all the CRDs (Custom Resource Definitions) which it's able to handle like `Kafka`, `KafkaConnect`, `KafkaMirrorMaker`, `KafkaBridge`, `KafkaTopic` and `KafkaUser`.
-It will watch for the related custom resource creation in all the namespace on the Kubernetes cluster.
+It will watch for the related custom resource creation in all the namespaces on the Kubernetes cluster.